rednose-public/RednoseFrameworkBundle/UPGRADE-1.5.md

 Features
 --------

+* Users and Groups are now identified by a GUID.
+User ids no longer collide with group ids so they can be combined in ACL configurations etc.
 * Default views are upgraded to use Bootstrap 3 (TODO)
 * Array utils added
 * Added Organization model